AnaRomanovaWork/BurritoKingRestaurantAnaRomanova/README.md

 This project was an assignment for the Advanced Programming Course(Java).

+I started to learn Java in February, this application was finished in June.

 GUI was made with SceneBuilder.

 I used singleton and facade design patterns.